alex-oleshkevich/setup-ansible/README.md

 # setup-ansible
-A GitHub Workflow action to setup Ansible.
+A GitHub Workflow action to set up Ansible.

 # Usage